jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 ## Installing Jina in the Docker image

-It is strictly needed for Jina to be installed inside the docker image.
-This can be achieved in 2 ways:
+Jina **must** be installed inside the Docker image.
+This can be achieved in one of two ways:

 - Use a [Jina based image](https://hub.docker.com/r/jinaai/jina) as the base image in your Dockerfile.
 This will make sure that everything needed for Jina to run the Executor is installed.